eddmann/eddmann.github.io/_posts/2021/2021-02-18-advent-of-code-2015-day-23-opening-the-turing-lock.md

   | { op: 'jmp'; offset: number };
 ```

-We start by modeling the `Instruction` and `Registers` as types within TypeScript.
+We start by modelling the `Instruction` and `Registers` as types within TypeScript.
 This provides an additional level of safety around building the solution.
 From here, we can validate and parse the provided input like so.